 On the other side of the ditch, wonder awaits.
 What we lack in snow and fantasy worlds, New Zealand makes up for in spades.
 Like Frodo took to the hills of Middle Earth, wandering the length of NZ is no two-week trip.
 It won’t take three movies, but a journey to explore New Zealand’s picturesque scapes does take a decent amount of time.
-That begs the question, which island is for you?
+That begs the question, which island is for you when travel restrictions ease?

 In a perfect world we could roam endlessly, without having to worry about leave or responsibilities.
 If you’re limited for time, picking an island, North or South is your best bet to immerse yourself.
 What’s the difference?
 Think of this as a choose your own adventure.

 The likely first stop for any traveller’s first journey to the Kiwi nation.
 Population wise it’s bustling, with three times the people of it’s southern neighbour.
 With Auckland and Wellington, it’s the modern hub for a city traveller.
 That’s not to say it doesn’t have a vein of traditional culture.

 Rotorua is a must for any visitor, overflowing with adventures and opportunities to acquaint yourself with the Maori culture.
 The weather is slightly warmer, but you’ll feel the difference.
 Summer or Spring travellers can enjoy the coastal gems and deep dive into local reefs.
 We’ve rounded up the very best to do if you’re ready to experience the cosmopolitan life and Maori culture all in one.

 How ever long you spend in Rotorua, the experience will be like one long haka.
 Incredibly moving, powerful and oddly welcoming.
 Try the Polynesian cuisine, see how the traditional live and you’ll see how an indigenous culture has survived through the ages, up close.